-Prenuptial and Postnuptial Agreement Lawyers
+Prenuptial and Postnuptial Agreement Lawyer in Palm Coast, FL

 Image of attorney working with clients on their case.

-What are Prenuptial and Postnuptial Agreements?
+What Is a Prenuptial and a Postnuptial Agreement?

-A prenuptial agreement is a contract written prior to a marriage that defines terms of divorce to foresee a positive outcome for both spouses in the event of a dissolution.
+A prenuptial agreement is a contract written prior to a marriage that defines the terms of a divorce to foresee a positive outcome for both spouses in the event of a dissolution.
 A postnuptial agreement is a simple prenuptial but written after a marriage is performed.
 They both have a lot in common, including:

-• They are first and foremost contracts.
+• They are first and foremost contracts

-• They spell out how a couple will divide their assets in the event their marriage is dissolved.
+• They spell out how a couple will divide their assets in the event their marriage is dissolved

-• The agreement also may delineate certain financial responsibilities during the marriage.
+• The agreement also may delineate certain financial responsibilities during the marriage

 Just as marriage is a binding contract to create a life together, a prenuptial agreement is a couple’s agreed-upon approach to a future no one can foresee.
 A well-crafted prenuptial agreement protects both husband and wife should the marriage come to an end.
 If you are getting married, you and your spouse may benefit from a prenuptial agreement, regardless of your income or wealth, which will undoubtedly grow through the years.

-A prenup traditionally addresses issues such as division of marital assets and alimony in case a divorce occurs.
+A prenup traditionally addresses issues such as the division of marital assets and alimony in case a divorce occurs.
 A prenup is a good way to deal with the distribution of significant financial assets or debts that either spouse brings to the marriage.
 Addressing such matters before marriage is a mark of your commitment to each other’s well-being, no matter what may come.

 Typically, a prenup or postnup protects significant assets one spouse brings to the marriage, such as: